 Protective Relay Data

-The operation of protection, control, and special protection systems can affect the dynamic performance of the ERCOT system during and following contingencies.
+The operation of protection, control, and RAS systems can affect the dynamic performance of the ERCOT system during and following contingencies.
 Planning, documenting, maintaining, or other activities associated with these systems is outside the scope of the DWG.
-However, because they can affect dynamic performance, the DWG should, on an as needed basis, identify and document protection, control, and special protection systems for inclusion to its dynamic data sets.
+However, because they can affect dynamic performance, the DWG should, on an as needed basis, identify and document protection, control, and RAS systems for inclusion to its dynamic data sets.
 Identification of these protection systems will normally require the assistance of individuals or groups outside the DWG.
 The specific information to be considered for inclusion will depend on the type, purpose, and scope of study.

-Protection, control, and special protection systems included in the DWG database should be in the form of a dynamic model and shall be compatible with the software listed in section 3.1.1.
-Protection, control, and special protection systems adequately modeled for dynamic purposes by other working groups only need to be referenced in the DWG study reports.
+Protection, control, and RAS systems included in the DWG database should be in the form of a dynamic model and shall be compatible with the software listed in section 3.1.1.
+Protection, control, and RAS systems adequately modeled for dynamic purposes by other working groups only need to be referenced in the DWG study reports.

-The DWG member, as part of the annual database update, shall review and update as necessary protection, control, and special protection systems already in the DWG database.
+The DWG member, as part of the annual database update, shall review and update as necessary protection, control, and RAS systems already in the DWG database.
 This review should include evaluating the existing data for applicability and accuracy.

 Protective relay data included in a DWG flat start case shall be documented in the Stability Book.